ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Type attribute value: `burt`

 Adds support for Burt.
 Additionally, the `trackingKey` variable must be specified.
 It's also possible to specify the optional variables `category` and `subCategory`.
+More details can be found at [burtcorp.com](http://burtcorp.com).

 ### Chartbeat